ivi-vink/Akkamon/presentatie/presentatie.md

 * Spelers een interactie met elkaar laten aangaan
 * Een spel

+> Een spel waar veel dingen die tegelijk moeten gebeuren, en veel communicatie tussen client en backend.

+* Een spel: Phaser3, javascript framework
+* Veel communicatie: Websockets
+* Veel dingen tegelijk: Java Akka actor systeem

 ---

+# Akka en actors introductie
-# What is an actor?
+## What is an actor?
 A computation unit in and of itself

-> " The actor is the fundamental unit of computation.
+> " The actor is a fundamental unit of computation.
 It has to embody three things:
 * processing - because you gotta get something done
 * storage - because you have to be able to remember things
 * and, communications"